 - 10.5.1 The City should implement a bicycle parking supply and end of trip facility requirement in the Zoning By-law for Port Credit and Lakeview.
-It is recommended that the City adopt the same rates as recommended in the Phase I Parking Strategy for the City Centre area as shown in Section 7.1 of this report. - 10.5.2 When incorporating bicycle parking standards into the Zoning By-law, the City should include a minimum floor area exemption for renovations and for small redevelopment sites.
+It is recommended that the City adopt rates as shown in Section 7.1 of this report. - 10.5.2 When incorporating bicycle parking standards into the Zoning By-law, the City should include a minimum floor area exemption for renovations and for small redevelopment sites.
 A threshold of 2,500 square metres for office uses and 1,500 square metres for retail developments is recommended, which generally implies that any development that requires a total of 5 bicycle spaces or less is exempt. - The City should allow a cash payment option for visitor bicycle parking for smaller developments.
 This will allow the City to collect money from smaller developments so that it can deploy visitor bicycle parking in strategic areas, rather than having each development provide a small number of visitor bicycle spaces in an uncoordinated fashion.
-In doing so the City can strategically locate bicycle racks for visitors in visible areas to best meet the needs of the entire area. - 10.5.4 Consistent with the recommendations in the Phase I City Centre Parking Strategy, the City should implement a requirement for showers and change rooms in the Zoning Bylaw for any non-residential use to further encourage cycling in the Port Credit area and Lakeview.
+In doing so the City can strategically locate bicycle racks for visitors in visible areas to best meet the needs of the entire area. - The City should implement a requirement for showers and change rooms in the Zoning By-law for any non-residential use to further encourage cycling in the Port Credit area and Lakeview.
 It is recommended that the City adopt shower and change room requirements as shown in Section 7.4 of this Strategy.
-Developments with less than 2,325 square metres (25,000 sq. ft.) of office space and 4,705 square metres (50,650 sq. ft.) of retail/restaurant/personal service uses should be exempted from this requirement.
+Developments with less than 2,325 square metres (approximately 25,000 sq. ft.) of office space and 4,700 square metres (50,650 sq. ft.) of retail/restaurant/personal service uses should be exempted from this requirement.